SJTU-IPADS/gnnlab/datagen/README.md

 ## Disk Space Requirement

-To store all the four datasets, your disk should have at least **128GB** of free space and some extra temporal spaces to store raw files.
+To store all the four datasets, your disk should have at least **128GB** of free space.

 ```
 > du -h --max-depth 1 /graph-learning/samgraph